alphagov/pp-puppet/README.md

 ### Creating the definition of the machine for provisioning

-The Vagrantfile will bring up nodes defined in the `machine-templates` directory.
+The Vagrantfile will bring up nodes defined in the `config/vm-templates` directory.
 Here is an example:
 ```json
 {
     "class":     "jumpbox",